How to Do an Internal Audit + Security Audit Checklist

 The first thing you’ll need to do is decide what your goals are for the internal audit.

-Perhaps you’re preparing to get certified for a specific framework, or need to complete an internal audit to maintain compliance.
-Maybe you’re being proactive about monitoring your security posture over time.
+Perhaps you’re preparing to get certified with specific security standards, or need to complete an internal audit to maintain compliance with regulatory requirements.
+Maybe you’re being proactive about monitoring your security protocols over time.
 Or maybe you’re looking for ways to improve your internal processes and cut redundancies.
 Either way, establishing clear goals will help you focus your efforts.

 Next, define the scope of your audit by compiling a list of all of your information assets.
 This should include hardware and software, information databases, and any internal or legal documentation you need to protect.